ZacharyACoon/lightfeather.io-challenge1-kanban/README.md

 5. figma mock looks well proportioned / centered, **does the client want it single column or full page?**
 6. there's an unspecified border radius on the task cards in the mock up, **assuming something that looks similar**
 7. the specified lane width of 388px doesn't allow for common half screen **following spec**
+8. header 4px bottom border looks like it might be a margin?
 #
 #

-##### Confusion
-1. Figma mock describes a "4px border" at the bottom of the header, but it looks like a margin?

 ---
 #